-550 1 MeV with the statistics available from TLEP.
+${491}$ 1 MeV with the statistics available from TLEP.
 At this level, systematic errors become dominant.
+The

-The 551 program also requires a detailed precision theory of the W^+W^- threshold, using methods now applied to 552 the $t\bar{t}$ threshold.
+${492}$ program also requires a detailed precision theory of the $W^+W^-$ threshold, using methods now applied to

+493 the $t\bar{t}$ threshold.

-553 The measurement of the value of $\sin^2 \theta_w$ associated with quark and lepton couplings to the Z boson 554 resonance offers an orthogonal probe of the electroweak interactions.
-The current accuracy in $\sin^2 \theta_w$ is 555 at the 16×10^{-5} level of precision and is dominated by measurements from LEP and SLC.
-This level might 566 be reached but, we expect, will not be surpassed at the LHC.
-Again, uncertainties in PDFs give the limiting 557 systematic error.
-Measurements from the polarization-dependence of the Z cross section and from the b 558 quark forward-backward asymmetry are discrepant by about 3σ , indicating an experimental question that 559 should be resolved.
+The measurement of the value of $\sin^2 \theta_w$ associated with quark and lepton couplings to the Z resonance offers an orthogonal probe of the electroweak interactions.
+The current accuracy in $\sin^2 \theta_w$ is at the 7 × 10-5 level of precision and -It is dominated by measurements from LEP and SLC.
+This level might be reached but, we expect, will not be surpassed at the LHC.
+Again, uncertainties in PDFs give the limiting systematic error.
+Measurements from the polarization-dependence of the Z cross section and from the b quark forward-backward asymmetry are discrepant by about $3\sigma$ , indicating an experimental question that should be resolved.

-Future lepton colliders give an opportunity to improve the value of $\sin^2 \theta_w$.
-The ILC program includes a few months of running at the Z resonance to produce a data set of 109 Z's, improving the statistics from LEP by a factor of 100 with highly polarized beams.
+Future lepton colliders give an opportunity to improve the value of $\sin^2 \theta_w$ .
+The ILC program includes a few months of running at the Z resonance to produce a data set of $10^9 Z$ 's, improving the statistics from LEP by a factor of 100 with highly polarized beams.
 The ILC detectors should also dramatically improve the capability for heavy flavor tagging.
 This "Giga-Z" program should improve the uncertainty in $\sin^2 \theta_w$ by a factor 10.
-The program also would give new measurements of other Z pole observables sensitive to new TeV mass particles, most importantly, the fraction R_b of Z decays to $b\bar{b}$.
+The program also would give new measurements of other Z pole observables sensitive to new TeV mass particles, most importantly, the fraction $R_b$ of Z decays to $b\bar{b}$ .

-TLEP envisions a multi-year program at higher luminosity to collect 10^{12} events on the Z resonance.
+TLEP envisions a multi-year program at higher luminosity to collect $10^{12}$ events on the Z resonance.
 This potentially pushes the precision of electroweak measurements by another order of magnitude, though systematic contributions to the errors must still be understood.
 Among other factors, the Z mass must be measured more accurately than the current 2.5 MeV.
 This is possible at TLEP if transverse polarization can be achieved in single beam operation.
 The direct measurement of $\sin^2 \theta_w$ optimally requires longitudinal polarization in colliding beam mode; the feasibility of this at TLEP needs to be understood.

-Loop effects from TeV mass particles can produce effects at the 10^{-4} level in both M_W and $\sin^2 \theta_w$, so the improved capabilities for precision electroweak measurements may point to new particle discovery or confirmation.
-Quantitative estimates for a number of models are given in [33].
+Loop effects from TeV mass particles can produce effects at the $10^{-4}$ level in both $M_W$ and $\sin^2 \theta_w$ , so the improved capabilities for precision electroweak may point to new particle discovery or confirmation.
+Quantitative estimates for a number of models are given in [28].

-575 1.5.2 Interactions of W and Z bosons
+516 1.5.2 Interactions of W and Z bosons

 The interactions of W and Z bosons are studied at higher energies, through the measurement of vector boson pair production and multi-vector boson production.
-This study has already begun at LEP and the

-Tevatron, where parameters of the 3-gauge boson interactions were bounded within a few percent of their SM values.
+This study has already begun at LEP and the Tevatron, where parameters of the 3-gauge boson interactions were bounded within a few percent of their SM values.

-580 Vector boson interactions are described in a unified way through the formalism of effective Lagrangians.

-581 One begins from the SM Lagrangian, in which the Yang-Mills vertices for γ , W, and Z appear as terms of dimension 4.
+Vector boson interactions are described in a unified way through the formalism of effective Lagrangians.
+One begins from the SM Lagrangian, in which the Yang-Mills vertices for $\gamma$ , W, and Z appear as terms of dimension 4.
 One then adds higher dimension operators invariant under the $SU(2) \times U(1)$ gauge symmetry.
-A typical term involving an operator of dimension 6 is where Φ is the Higgs doublet field and $W{\mu\nu}$ is the W boson field strength.
+A typical term involving an operator of dimension 6 is a typical term involving an operator of dimension o is where $\Phi$ is the Higgs doublet field and $W{\mu\nu}$ is the W boson field strength.
 This operators contributes to the 3- and 4-vector boson vertices.
-Additional operators of dimension 8 can modify the 4-vector interactions independently of the 3-vector interactions.
-A typical term is
+Additional operators of dimension 8 can modify the 4-vector interactions